davidtchiu/davidtchiu.github.io/teaching/cs240/hwk2.wordplay/index.md

 - - - - - -
 ```

-The available letters from the root word are scrambled and listed on top.
-The player can also re-scramble those letters if it helps their mental block.
-In the real game, there is a 3 minute timer before the game ends, but we'll ignore that for our implementation.
+Note that the available letters from the root word are scrambled and listed on top.
+The player can also mix those letters up if it helps get them past a mental block.
+In the real game, you can see that there is a 3 minute timer before the game ends, but we'll ignore the timer for our implementation.

 ### Student Outcomes